The SDD pipeline

 resumes) or comment /spec to bounce the issue into the full

-pipeline (sdd:fastpath becomes sdd:spec; the stub is the
+pipeline (sdd:fastpath becomes sdd:spec; the existing spec is the

 starting point of a fuller spec).